 We don’t like change.
 We usually resist it.
 No matter how bored we become with our professional or personal lives, we don’t appreciate it when our comfort gets disrupted.
 We get anxious, angry and apprehensive.
 But how can we advance our lives if we stick to what we know rather than what we don’t know?

-Stepping outside of your comfort zone is a necessity if you are finding meaning, testing your strengths or improving your abilities.
+Stepping outside of your comfort zone is a necessity if you are searching for meaning, testing your strengths or improving your abilities.
 Whether you want to facilitate the nourishment of your mind or transition into a different career with a new talent, you need to take risks, muster up some energy and resist fear.

 Here are a few ideas to consider embracing:

-- find out how you occupy your time when you’re not in the office and then prioritise
+- Find out how you occupy your time when you’re not in the office and then prioritise

-- try an activity that you have never experienced before
+- Try an activity that you have never experienced before

-- volunteer to help your community, meet new people and become passionate about something.
+- Volunteer to help your community, meet new people and become passionate about something.

-3. Experience the Gifts of Life
+3. Experience the gifts of life

 Traveling, especially alone, can leave a lasting mark on your mind, body and soul.
 Whether you want to saunter through Venice or hike through the Scottish Highlands, if you take even a single month out of the year, you have the opportunity to permanently change your entire life.

-4. List Your Strengths and Weaknesses
+4. List your strengths and weaknesses

-Some people might say that they don’t know how to tap into their talents, but with a little bit of patience, thought and concentration, you can easily identify your gifts.
+Some people might say that they don’t know how to tap into their talents, but with a little bit of patience, thought and concentration, you can identify your gifts.

-5. Take a Personality Test
+5. Take a career assessment

-6. Start a Daily Journal
+6. Start a daily journal

 Have you ever considered penning the story of your life?
-It may sound like narcissism and you may feel that you’re not interesting enough, but a daily journal can serve as insight into your mind and as a log into your past.
+It may sound narcissistic, and you may feel that you’re not interesting enough, but a daily journal can serve as insight into your mind and as a log into your past.
 It is a sublime tool to both know who you are and what your gifts are.